awsdocs/aws-direct-connect-user-guide/doc_source/direct-connect-transit-gateways.md

 + You cannot attach a Direct Connect gateway to a transit gateway when the Direct Connect gateway is already associated with a virtual private gateway or is attached to a private virtual interface\.
 + There are limits for creating and using Direct Connect gateways\.
 For more information, see [AWS Direct Connect Limits](limits.md)\.
 + A Direct Connect gateway supports communication between attached transit virtual interfaces and associated transit gateways only\.
++ If you connect to multiple transit gateways that are in different Regions, use unique ASNs for each transit gateway\.
++ A virtual private gateway can be associated with a Direct Connect gateway and also attached to a virtual interface\.

 The following Regions support transit gateway associations:
 + US East \(N\.
 Virginia\)